-Orezone has a history of acquiring, exploring, and developing a large scale project to construction in Burkina Faso over the last 20 years.
-The Company's previous mine construction project (Essakane) was sold to a larger company in 2009 prior to reaching commercial production due to poor market conditions for raising additional capital.
-Therefore, Orezone has no history of producing gold from its mineral exploration projects and there can be no assurance that it will successfully establish mining operations or profitably produce gold.
+Orezone has a history of acquiring, exploring, and developing a large-scale project to construction in Burkina Faso over the last 20 years.
+The Company's previous mine construction project (Essakane) was sold to a larger company in 2009 prior to reaching commercial production due to poor capital market conditions.
+Orezone has no history of producing gold from any of its mineral exploration projects.
+There can be no assurance that the Company will successfully establish mining operations or profitably produce gold.

 All of the Company's projects are in the exploration and development stage.
-The future development of any projects found to be economically feasible will require Board approval, the construction and operation of mines, processing plants and related infrastructure.
+The future development of any projects found to be economically feasible will require Board approval, further funding, the construction and operation of mines, processing plants and related infrastructure.
 As a result, Orezone is subject to all of the risks associated with establishing new mining operations and business enterprises including:

-- The availability of funds to finance construction and development activities; - The timing and cost, which can be considerable, of the construction of mining and processing facilities; - The availability and cost of skilled labour, consultants, mining equipment and supplies; and - The need to obtain necessary environmental and other governmental approvals and permits, and the timing of those approvals and permits.
+The availability of funds to finance construction and development activities are exposed to the following:

+- The timing and cost, which can be considerable, of the construction of mining and processing facilities; - The availability and cost of skilled labour, consultants, mining equipment and supplies; and - The timing to receive any outstanding documentation, including permits, tax exemptions and fiscal guarantees required to commence construction and or draw down on any financial facility.